Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 *Yes, that’s why spying happens.
 But what happens if they find it?
 They won’t be happy.
 Besides.
 I have a better idea.*

 The Entity considered the idea.
-It had...merit.
+It had... merit.
 And there *were* probes in range…

 *It’s a better use of our resources than trying to sneak on board and listen to board game night or whatever.*